gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 The `terraform` block supports the following arguments:

 - `source` (attribute): Specifies where to find Terraform configuration files.
 This parameter supports the exact same syntax as the
-  [module source](https://www.terraform.io/docs/modules/sources.html) parameter for Terraform `module` blocks, including local file paths, Git URLs, and Git URLS with `ref` parameters.
+  [module source](https://www.terraform.io/docs/modules/sources.html) parameter for Terraform `module` blocks **except for the Terraform registry** (see below note), including local file paths, Git URLs, and Git URLS with `ref` parameters.
 Terragrunt will download all the code in the repo (i.e. the part before the double-slash `//`) so that relative paths work correctly between modules in that repo.
+    - The `source` parameter can be configured to pull Terraform modules from any Terraform module registry using the `tfr` protocol.
+The `tfr` protocol expects URLs to be provided in the format `tfr://REGISTRY_HOST/MODULE_SOURCE?version=VERSION`.
+For example, to pull the `terraform-aws-modules/vpc/aws` module from the public Terraform registry, you can use the following as the source parameter:
+      `tfr://registry.terraform.io/terraform-aws-modules/vpc/aws?version=3.3.0`.
+    - If you wish to access a private module registry (e.g., [Terraform Cloud/Enterprise](https://www.terraform.io/docs/cloud/registry/index.html)), you can provide the authentication to Terragrunt as an environment variable with the key `TG_TF_REGISTRY_TOKEN`.
+      This token can be any registry API token.
+    - The `tfr` protocol supports a shorthand notation where the `REGISTRY_HOST` can be omitted to default to the public registry (`registry.terraform.io`) if you use `tfr:///` (note the three `/`).
+For example, the following will fetch the `terraform-aws-modules/vpc/aws` module from the public registry:
+      `tfr:///terraform-aws-modules/vpc/aws?version=3.3.0`.

 - `extra_arguments` (block): Nested blocks used to specify extra CLI arguments to pass to the `terraform` CLI.
 Learn more about its usage in the [Keep your CLI flags DRY](/docs/features/keep-your-cli-flags-dry/) use case overview.
 Supports the following arguments: